THE UNIVERSITY of EDINBURGH

 Understanding of high, medium and course spectral and spatial resolution EO data and how it can be quality assessed and analysed.

-Ability to write detailed and professional technical and use critical thinking
+Ability to write detailed scientific and professional reports, and use critical thinking and decision making throughout.

 KeywordsEarth Observation